suprMax/jsmpeg/README.md

+# Why this fork

+The original project seems to be in a state of sporadic abandonment with PRs not being merged.
+I took the liberty of re-publishing this package to NPM and keeping it more or less up to date.

 # JSMpeg – MPEG1 Video & MP2 Audio Decoder in JavaScript

 JSMpeg is a Video Player written in JavaScript.
 It consists of an MPEG-TS demuxer, MPEG1 video & MP2 audio decoders, WebGL & Canvas2D renderers and WebAudio sound output.
 JSMpeg can load static videos via Ajax and allows low latency streaming (~50ms) via WebSockets.